Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Introduction

-In order for the combined probes from Stage 3 and Stage 4 experiments to reach their projected constraints, SN~Ia are critical.
+In order for the combined probes from Stage 3 and Stage 4 experiments to reach their projected constraints, SNe~Ia are critical.
 Several surveys have been working to gather data on SNe~Ia over a broad range of redshifts.
-Low-redshift ($0.01 < z < 0.1$) SN~Ia data have been obtained by groups/surveys such as the Center for Astrophysics 1-4 \citep[CfA][]{Riess99:lc,Jha06:lc,Hicken09:lc,Hicken09:de,Hicken12}, the Carnegie Supernova Project \citep[CSP,][]{Contreras10,Folatelli10,Stritzinger11} the Lick Observatory Supernova Search \citep[LOSS,][]{Ganeshalingam13} and the Foundation SN survey (Foley et al., in prep).
-SNe~Ia at higher redshifts ($1.0 < z < 1.1$) have been examined by surveys including ESSENCE \citep{Miknaitis07, Wood-Vasey07, Narayan16:essence}, the SuperNova Legacy Survey \citep[SNLS,][]{Conley11,Sullivan11:cosmo}, Sloan Digital Sky Survey \citep[SDSS,][]{Frieman08, Kessler09:cosmo, Sako16} and Pan-STARRS1 \citep[PS1,][]{Rest14, Scolnic14:ps1}.
-To date, some of the highest redshift ($z>1.0$) SNe~Ia have been observed by the Supernova Cosmology Project \citep[SCP,][]{Suzuki12}, GOODS \citep{Riess07}, the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey \citep[CANDELS,][]{Rodney14} and the Dark Energy Surveys SN program \citep[DES-SN,][]{Bernstein12}.
-These surveys form our current state-of-the-art cosmology sample, consisting of over 1000 spectroscopically confirmed SNe~Ia, and extending the Hubble diagram out to $z\sim2$.
+Low-redshift ($0.01 < z < 0.1$) SN~Ia data have been obtained by groups/surveys such as the Center for Astrophysics 1--4 \citep[CfA;][]{Riess99:lc,Jha06:lc,Hicken09:lc,Hicken09:de,Hicken12}, the Carnegie Supernova Project \citep[CSP;][]{Contreras10,Folatelli10,Stritzinger11}, the Lick Observatory Supernova Search \citep[LOSS;][]{Ganeshalingam10,Ganeshalingam13}, and the Foundation SN survey \citep{Foley17}.
+SNe~Ia at higher redshifts ($1.0 < z < 1.1$) have been examined by surveys including ESSENCE \citep{Miknaitis07, Wood-Vasey07, Narayan16:essence}, the SuperNova Legacy Survey \citep[SNLS;][]{Conley11,Sullivan11:cosmo}, the Sloan Digital Sky Survey \citep[SDSS;][]{Frieman08, Kessler09:cosmo, Sako16}, and Pan-STARRS1 \citep[PS1;][]{Rest14, Scolnic14:ps1}.
+To date, some of the highest redshift ($z>1.0$) SNe~Ia have been observed by the Supernova Cosmology Project \citep[SCP;][]{Suzuki12}, GOODS \citep{Riess07}, the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey \citep[CANDELS;][]{Rodney14}, and the Dark Energy Survey's SN program \citep[DES-SN;][]{Bernstein12}.
+These surveys form our current state-of-the-art cosmology sample, consisting of over 1000 spectroscopically confirmed SNe~Ia, and extending the Hubble diagram out to $z\approx2$.

+{\red Each SN~Ia light curve must be corrected for both color and shape {\red (``stretch'')} in order to standardize the SN brightness and to reduce the Hubble residual dispersion.
+In addition, redshift-dependent bias corrections are needed, particularly at higher redshifts where fainter SNe are excluded from the sample.
+Finally, systematic uncertainties must be evaluated and propagated to the inference of cosmological parameters.}